astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 simplicity of the above chart presentation.
 As an example if **data.train.imege** is called its shape is [number\_of\_training\_sample,28,28,1].
-It is recommended to play around a little bit with data object to grasp a better idea of how it works and what is its output.
+It is recommended to play around a little bit with the data object to grasp a better idea of how it works and what is its output.
 The codes are available in the GitHub repository for this post.